sergey-shandar/public/notes/economy/justice.md

 ### The second principle: Basic human rights

 Every person has a right to live.
 It means at least basic things: breath, food, accommodation, and basic health care.
-Even people in prison receive these basic rights.
+Even people in prison receive these fundamental rights.
 Why don't law-abiding individuals have these rights?
 Why do we force people to break a law to have these basic rights?
 The statement is that people should have at least the same benefits that they can receive in jail.
 Then, we can't start with zero; we must have UBI if we agree with these first two principles. `y = f(x) + U`, where `U` is UBI.

 ## The third principle: Progressive taxes